jboy457/jboy457/README.md

 <br>

 ### 😎 About Me
-I'm Taiwo, a Mathematics and Computer Science Student who's a Software Developer.
+I'm Taiwo, a Software Developer.
 Through self-study and enrolling in a coding Bootcamp at Swap space systems and Udemy, I am building a solid foundation in both backend and mobile technologies and languages.
-I am a young developer whos always ready to learn and build more for the future.
+I am developer whos always ready to learn and build more for the future.

 ### ⚡ Relevant achievements
 - Graduated as one of HNGi7 Finalist(An online Software internship organised and managed by Mark Essien)
 - Awarded a gift from Ingressive For Good to improve my software development skills

 ### ✔️ I'm currently learning
-- Flutter(Dart) - Mobile
-- Deno Programming Language
+- Amazon Web Service (AWS)

 ### 💡 Skill
 - Frontend Development